 That said, Ambrosia’s website stated as of Tuesday that the company has “ceased patient treatments,” likely due to an official statement from FDA commissioner Scott Gottlieb and Peter Marks, director of FDA’s Center for Biologics Evaluation and Research.

-Gottlieb’s statement asserts that there is no proof that plasma from young donors can be used as a treatment for dementia, Parkinson’s disease, multiple sclerosis, Alzheimer’s disease or post-traumatic stress disorder, as claimed.
+Gottlieb’s statement asserts there is no proof that plasma from young donors can be used as a treatment for dementia, Parkinson’s disease, multiple sclerosis, Alzheimer’s disease or post-traumatic stress disorder, as claimed.

 “We’re concerned that some patients are being preyed upon by unscrupulous actors touting treatments of plasma from young donors as cures and remedies,” Gottlieb and Marks said in their statement.
 “Such treatments have no proven clinical benefits for the uses for which these clinics are advertising them, and are potentially harmful.”